 Apparently three, and there are only two of us.”

-Ok, it’s time for a bit of honesty.
-There’s no reason for you to make homemade tofu.
-I’m a complete kitchen nerd and I like experimenting with this kind of thing.
-Quite often I will recommend that you try my experiments.
+I’m a complete kitchen nerd and I love experimenting with this kind of thing.
 I think everyone should try making homemade yogurt, for example.
-It’s easy, it doesn’t require special equipment and the final product tastes better that anything from the store.
-That’s just not the case with tofu.
+It’s easy, it doesn’t require special equipment, and the final product tastes better that anything from the store.
+Unfortunately, homemade tofu isn’t quite as simple.

-People, homemade tofu is a serious labor of love.
-You have to buy a homemade tofu press as well as a soy milk coagulator known as liquid nigari (I purchased this all-inclusive kit).
+It’s what I like to call a labor of love.
+You need to purchase a homemade tofu press as well as a soy milk coagulator known as liquid nigari (I purchased this all-inclusive kit).
 There are many detailed steps in the recipe.
 It’s not a quick or hands-off process.
 And the final results?
-Well, it tastes pretty much exactly like the tofu you buy in the grocery store except not as pretty.
-In fact, my first attempt looked like it belonged to the reject pile at a styrofoam factory.
-This was my second attempt.
-Not perfect, but better.
+Well, it tastes pretty much exactly like the tofu you buy in the grocery store.

-It was… fine.
-I made it twice; once with my friend Shannon and again by myself.
+I made the recipe twice; once with my friend Shannon and again the following week by myself.
 As we finished, Shannon looked at the spongy block and said “that was an awful lot of work for this amount of tofu.”
 The next day while I was trying it again I accidentally let the mixture boil over.
 I don’t think we’re ever getting all of the soy gunk out of our oven door before we decide to sell the house.
 The kitchen is still a mess as I type.

 - 2 teaspoons liquid nigari